SovereignCloudStack/standards/Standards/scs-0210-v2-k8s-version-policy.md

 official sources as mentioned in the [Kubernetes Support Period](https://kubernetes.io/releases/patch-releases/#support-period).

 - Kubernetes versions MUST be supported as long as the official sources support them.
-  The current support period can therefore be found in [Kubernetes Support Period].
+  The current support period can therefore be found in [Kubernetes Support Period](https://kubernetes.io/releases/patch-releases/#support-period).
 - It is RECOMMENDED to not support versions after this period in order to not encourage usage of out-of-date versions.